Oglala Lakota County, South Dakota: History

 The Wounded Knee Massacre occurred in Oglala Lakota County in 1890.

 The county was originally named for Peter C. Shannon, Chief Justice of the Dakota Territory Supreme Court.
 Until 1982, Shannon County and Washabaugh County, South Dakota, were the last unorganized counties in the United States.
 Although it was organized and received a home rule charter that year, the county, as noted above, contracts with Fall River County for its Auditor, Treasurer, and Registrar of Deeds.

 On November 4, 2014, voters in the county voted by a margin of 2,161 to 526 to rename Shannon County to Oglala Lakota County.

 The name change was ratified by the state legislature on March 5, 2015.
 May 1, 2015 was proclaimed by the governor as the official day for renaming the county.

 Geography

 Oglala Lakota County lies on the south side of South Dakota.
 Its south boundary line abuts the north boundary line of the state of Nebraska.
 The Cheyenne River flows northeastward along the northwest boundary of Oglala Lakota County.
 The White River flows northeastward through the central part of the county.
 The county terrain is composed of semi-arid rolling hills spotted with small mountain crests, oriented NE-SW.
-The terrain slopes to the northeast; its highest point is on the south boundary line, close to the SW corner, at 3,619' (1103m) ASL.
-The county has a total area of 2096.352 sqmi, of which 2093.601 sqmi is land and 2.751 sqmi (0.1%) is water.
+The terrain slopes to the northeast; its highest point is on the south boundary line, close to the SW corner, at 3,619 ft ASL.

+According to the United States Census Bureau, the county has a total area of 2096.352 sqmi, of which 2093.601 sqmi is land and 2.751 sqmi (0.1%) is water.
+It is the 8th largest county in South Dakota by total area.

 The county includes the headwaters of the Little White River.